orcfax/docs/docs/developer-manual/consume.md

 Integrators must verify the feed ID is as expected.

 Integrators should establish the expected feed ID from Orcfax documentation on the feed definition.
-The feed ID is a human readable label and decomposes as
+The feed ID is a human readable label and decomposes as:

 ```sample
 <feed_type>/<feed_name>